ucsf-ckm/symfony-emberjs-edition/README.md

 Then, use the `create-project` command to generate a new Symfony application:

-    php composer.phar create-project symfony/framework-standard-edition path/to/install
+    php composer.phar create-project ucsf-ckm/symfony-emberjs-edition path/to/install

 Composer will install Symfony and all its dependencies under the `path/to/install` directory.

 ### Download an Archive File

-To quickly test Symfony, you can also download an [archive][3] of the Standard Edition and unpack it somewhere under your web server root directory.
+To quickly test Symfony, you can also download an [archive][3] of the EmberJS Edition and unpack it somewhere under your web server root directory.

 If you downloaded an archive "without vendors", you also need to install all